Miss You Much: Music video

 Directed by Dominic Sena, choreographed by Jackson and Anthony Thomas, and filmed in August 1989 as part of the long-form Rhythm Nation 1814 film, the black-and-white video for "Miss You Much" begins with dancers gathered at a pool hall, gossiping about Jackson and her boyfriend.
 Jackson enters the room as her dancers suddenly become quiet and look at her.
 One dancer asks Jackson what she has been doing lately.
 She jokingly responds, before demonstrating her love through song and dance.
-The end of the video cuts out a final dance routine performed with chairs, choreographed by Terry Bixler.
+The end of the video cuts to a final dance routine performed with chairs, choreographed by Terry Bixler.

 The video's choreography and chair routine are regarded as iconic in popular culture.
 The chair routine is available on the Rhythm Nation Compilation DVD.

 Live performances

 Jackson has performed "Miss You Much" on all of her tours, including the Rhythm Nation 1814 Tour, janet.
 Tour, The Velvet Rope Tour, All for You Tour, Rock Witchu Tour, Number Ones: Up Close and Personal, Unbreakable World Tour, State of the World Tour, and her Las Vegas Residency Janet Jackson: Metamorphosis.
 It was also included on her special concert series Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation in 2019.

 While promoting her second greatest hits album Number Ones, the singer performed an eight-minute medley of six hits during the American Music Awards of 2009.
 It included "Control", "Miss You Much", "What Have You Done for Me Lately", "If", "Make Me", and finished with "Together Again".